 (Use setfenv to change environments.)

-getfenv (f)
+getfenvgetfenv (f)

-Returns the current environment in use by the function. f
+Returns the current environment in use by the function. f can be a

 Lua function or a number that specifies the function at that stack

-function is not a Lua function, or if f
+function is not a Lua function, or if f is 0, getfenv returns

 the global environment.
-The default for f
+The default for f is 1.

-getmetatable (object)
+getmetatablegetmetatable (object)

-does not have a metatable, returns nil
+If object does not have a metatable, returns nil.
+Otherwise, if

-the object's metatable has a "__metatable"
+the object's metatable has a "__metatable" field, returns the

 associated value.
 Otherwise, returns the metatable of the given